-It’s because of this and other qualities that it’s a reliable customer conversion tool, well-loved by businesses and marketers love using it to their advantage.
+Email marketing is also a reliable customer conversion tool, which is why businesses and marketers love using it to their advantage.
 It may seem archaic compared to hip social media platforms and creative PPC ads, but there’s a reason email continues to be effective with conversions and ROI.
 So let’s dive into the world of email marketing statistics.

 - The average email user has 1–3 email addresses.